 3 Good Times to Consider Refinancing

-With average mortgage interest rates in the United States consistently reaching historical lows, the word refinance is on the mind of homeowners across the country.
 Refinancing is a fantastic way for homeowners to save money on mortgage payments, improve their homes, and move closer to accomplishing financial and personal goals.
 But when should you refinance and get in on the savings?

 Interest Rates Drop Below the Rate on Your Mortgage

 You will need to consider how much savings you will realize and how much it will cost you to refinance into a lower rate loan.
 Rate savings are great, but you have to factor in the costs.
 Once you have calculated your monthly savings and you have an estimate of the costs, divide the cost by the monthly savings to find out the number of months it will take you to breakeven.
-If that number is considerably less than the number of months you plan to be in your home, then it is probably a good move to refinance.
+If that number is less than the number of months you plan to be in your home, then it is probably a good move to refinance.
 But if you plan to move or payoff your loan sooner than you will recoup the costs, then sticking with a slightly higher rate for the time being is the better move.

-Your Credit Improves
+Your Credit Score Improves

 Any homeowner that has gone through the mortgage process is probably aware that credit scores have a major impact on the financial details of a mortgage.
 If you had a below-average credit score and payment history when you bought your house, then your mortgage may have a high interest rate compared to similar mortgages taken out at the time.
 Of course, higher interest rates correspond to higher monthly payments, meaning that a low credit score can cost you money when you get a home loan.